 Breakfast: Hotel buffet.

-Morning: Then we will experience the water, power and mist of one of Canada’s natural wonders - Niagara Falls.
+Morning: Transfer by coach to Niagara Falls. where we will experience the water, power and mist of one of Canada’s natural wonders - Niagara Falls.
 Get up-close and personal on a new state-of-the-art catamaran boat trip “Voyage To The Falls”.
 Travel from the Canadian docks at the base of the Great Gorge, past the American Falls, Bridal Veil Falls and the awesome up-close and personal connection with the thundering water, awesome power and amazing mist of the mighty Horseshoe Falls!
+The we will soar the Great Gorge, high above the racing Niagara River on the Whirlpool Aero Car.
+We will be transported through the air in an antique cable car, while far below the torrent of water abruptly changes direction and creates one of the world’s most mesmerizing natural phenomena – the Niagara Whirlpool.
+Sometimes frightening and always unforgettable!
 Coach transfer to lunch.

 Lunch: At a local restaurant in Niagara will be a plated meal ordered from a pre-selected menu; coffee, tea, water, soda.
 Other beverages available for purchase.

-Afternoon: We depart by coach for Niagara-on-the-Lake.
+Afternoon: We will stop at the Butterfly Conservatory, a magical place featuring over 2,000 colorful tropical butterflies floating freely among lush, exotic blossoms and greenery.
+Paths wind through the rainforest setting, past a pond and waterfall and the Emergence window, where butterflies leave their pupae and prepare to take their first flight!
+Then travel by coach to Niagara-on-the-Lake.
 Set in the spectacular Niagara region between the shores of Lake Ontario and Lake Erie, NOTL is situated in an area rich in culture, history and natural beauty.
 The surrounding countryside is beautifully patterned with orchards and vineyards.
 Drive through Queenston Heights and see some of the famous battlefields of the War of 1812.
 Learn about the history and experiences of the area, from wars, conflicts, rebellions, and threats that faced the city and the region in the course of its development.
 The first impression of Niagara-on-the-Lake is Old World charm and breathtaking pastoral beauty.
 We will stop at an ice cream shoppe to indulge in a treat.
 Free time to explore Niagara-on-the-Lake, the town that has won the award for “Prettiest Town in Canada” and taken second place as “Prettiest Town in the World.”

 Dinner: At a local restaurant overlooking Niagara Falls, choice of entrée, dessert; coffee, tea, water, soda.
 Other beverages available for purchase.